raganwald/ristrettolo.gy/index.md

 The entire text is online, free, although I certainly encourage you to check out the [ebook][cr].
 In addition to better formatting and portability to offline formats, you'll also receive free updates and fixes indefinitely, while this web site may not receive updates as often, or at all.

-(*And yes, the formatting is terrible on the web at the moment, although it's great in the [ebook][cr].
+(*And yes, the web formatting is mediocre at the moment, although it's great in the [ebook][cr].
 This isn't a conspiracy, it's just that I'm working on the styling as I go.
+Check out the [sample PDF][sample] for an idea of what the ebook is like.
 And if you want to help...
 Fork it and send me a pull request!*)

 ---
 <br/>